MattL-NZ/airbnb-nextjs/README.md

 # Next.js + Tailwind CSS Example

-This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.2)](https://tailwindcss.com/blog/tailwindcss-v3-2) with Next.js.
-It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).
+This example is a close/rewrite of the airbnb app using [Tailwind CSS](https://tailwindcss.com/) [(v3.2)](https://tailwindcss.com/blog/tailwindcss-v3-2) with Next.js.
+It currently uses Next.js 13 but not the new app folder layout

 ## Deploy your own